Court rejects Trump bid to end DACA protections for young immigrants

 DACA recipents were elated by the ruling.

-“We’ll keep living our lives in the meantime,” said Cesar Espinosa, a DACA recipient who leads the Houston immigration advocacy group FIEL.
+“We’ll keep living our lives in the meantime,” said Cesar Espinosa, who leads the Houston immigration advocacy group FIEL.
 “We’re going to continue to work, continue to advocate.”

 Espinosa said he got little sleep overnight in anticipation of a possible decision Thursday.
-In the minutes since the decision was posted, he said his group has been “flooded with calls with Dreamers, happy, with that hope that they’re going to at least be in this country for a while longer.”
+In the minutes since the decision was posted, he said his group was “flooded with calls with Dreamers, happy, with that hope that they’re going to at least be in this country for a while longer.”

+From the Senate floor, the Democratic leader Chuck Schumer said of the DACA decision, “I cried tears of joy.”

+“Wow,” he went on, choking up.
+“These kids, these families, I feel for them, and I think all of America does.

 DACA covers people who have been in the United States since they were children and are in the country illegally.
 In some cases, they have no memory of any home other than the U.S.